CityofSantaMonica/mds-provider/fake/README.md

 ## Running

 Run the container to generate randomized data, destroying the container when finished.

-The data is persisted in this directory in `./data` by default, via a Docker volume.
+The data is persisted in this directory in a `data/` subdirectory by default, via a Docker volume.

 ```bash
 $ docker-compose run --rm fake